What are Mammatus clouds?

-Mammatus clouds are often formed under cumulo-nimbus cloud anvils caused by severe thunderstorms, hail, or unsettled weather.
-Anvils are the tops of thunderstorm clouds that have turned to ice because of the high level in the atmosphere, they spread out in front of the cumulo-nimbus cloud in the direction the storm is travelling.
+Mammatus clouds are often formed under cumulonimbus cloud anvils caused by severe thunderstorms, hail, or unsettled weather.
+Anvils are the tops of thunderstorm clouds that have turned to ice because of the high level in the atmosphere, and they spread out in front of the cumulonimbus cloud in the direction the storm is traveling.

-Mammatus (mamma or mammatocumulus), meaning “mammary cloud,” maybe a cellular pattern of pouches hanging underneath the bottom of a cloud, typically cumulonimbus rainclouds, although they’ll be attached to other classes of parent clouds.
-The name mammatus springs from the Latin mamma (meaning “udder” or “breast”).
+Mammatus (mamma or mammato cumulus), meaning “mammary cloud,” is a cellular pattern of pouches hanging underneath the bottom of a cloud, typically cumulonimbus rainclouds.
+However, they’ll be attached to other classes of parent clouds.
+The name Mammatus springs from the Latin mamma (meaning “udder” or “breast”).

-Consistent with the WMO International Cloud Atlas, mamma may be an additional cloud feature instead of a genus, species, or sort of cloud.
-They’re formed by cold air sinking right down to form the pockets contrary to the puffs of clouds rising through warm air convection.
+Consistent with the WMO International Cloud Atlas, mamma may be an additional cloud feature instead of a genus, species, or cloud.
+They’re formed by cold air sinking to form the pockets, contrary to the puffs of clouds rising through warm air convection.
 These cloud formations were first described in 1894 by William Clement Ley.